 It’s also important to avoid splashing the leaves when you water your plant.
 Make sure the spout of your watering can is below the leaves and aimed only at the soil.
 This easy method helps prevent bacterial infections, fungal infections, and other health issues.

-Similar to how people don’t enjoy their feet wearing wet shoes or socks, plants also don’t like their roots to be kept in overly wet soil.
+Similar to how people don’t enjoy wet shoes or socks on their feet, plants also don’t like their roots to be kept in overly wet soil.
 When a plant’s roots sit in saturated soil for too long, your plant will eventually rot.
-After watering thoroughly, wait a few minutes till water runs out of the drainage holes in the saucer, then discard any excess water to avoid having soggy soil and ‘wet feet’.
+After watering thoroughly, wait a few minutes till water runs out of the drainage hole in the saucer, then discard any excess water to avoid having soggy soil and ‘wet feet.’

 Just like we tend to slow down in the winter, many plants will go dormant during the colder seasons by conserving energy and stalling their growth.
 As a result, plants require far less water than they would in the summer.
 This change in behavior makes it all the more important to learn the language of your specific plant and to take time to understand when it’s actually in need of watering.